praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 non-Adobe destinations.

 * Experience Data Model schema (Note the name you gave it.)
-* Platform Launch Server Side property (Keep track of the environment IDs.)
+* Platform Launch Server Side property (Keep track of the property ID and environment IDs.)
-* Adobe Experience Platform Edge Configuration (Note the environment ID.)
+* Adobe Experience Platform Edge Configuration (Note the environment ID, not to be confused with the environment ID from Launch Server Side.)
 * Platform Launch Client Side property